North Korea - Government

 Head of government Supreme People's Assembly President CHOE Ryong Hae (since 11 April 2019)

-Elections/appointments chief of state and premier indirectly elected by the Supreme People's Assembly; election last held on 10 March 2019 (next to be held in March 2024)
+Election/appointment process chief of state and premier indirectly elected by the Supreme People's Assembly

 Election results